PART 2 - UNRAVELING THE TRAUMA

 • How is your connection to God, or understanding of who He is, affected when force or control surrounding religion is used?

-• What happens to a person when they are not treated as individuals, equals, or respected as free moral agents?
+• What happens to people not treated as individuals, equals, or respected as free moral agents?

 • What about when unhealthy or mentally unstable people without proper boundaries require we follow “their form of religion” (my way or the highway)?